 Any of these items sound familiar?
 We may not hand-type them, but NCM’s experts continue to publish guides to help our dealers make the most of their departments.
 Thanks to new technologies and demands on dealerships, they are quite a bit longer!

-In fact, we’ve just launched our new Fundamentals series.
-With three volumes currently available—30 Fundamentals for Used Vehicle Success, 35 Fundamentals for Parts Performance and 35 Fundamentals for Service Success—and several more in production, the series highlights our commitment to continuous improvement.
+In fact, we’ve created our Fundamentals series.
+With multiple volumes—30 Fundamentals for Used Vehicle Success, 35 Fundamentals for Parts Performance, 35 Fundamentals for Service Success, 17 Fundamentals for F&I Success, 40 Fundamentals for New Vehicle Success, and 35 Fundamentals for Express Service Success—the series highlights our commitment to continuous improvement.
 It just goes to show that the more things change, the more things stay the same!